aaron11669/aaron11669.github.io/README.md

 <details class="project" markdown="1">
   <summary>Pressure Controller</summary>

+### Problem Statement

+A general pressure control system was needed in the lab.
+Here were some of the projects that requested such a thing:

++ Inflate and deflate shperical inflatable rover (shown in my other projects)
++ Blow mars and lunar regolith simulant into custom motors for extended period of time
++ Cycle testing of robot that uses inflatable baloon

+### What I did

 I designed and implemented a general-purpose pressure control system for laboratory use.
 The system includes a custom PCB and embedded software, and interfaces directly with the 40-pin GPIO header of an NVIDIA Jetson or Raspberry Pi.
-Once configured, the controller automatically controls a solenoid valve or a compressor to regulate pressure or track a changing setpoint.
+Once configured, the controller uses a custom ROS2 Interface to controll a solenoid valve or a compressor to regulate pressure or track a changing setpoint.

 ### Notable Achievements